 This is where things get a little easier for those who don’t own big assets.
-You can rent out basically anything that people use periodically but may not want to buy for some reason.
-The world is your oyster, but here are a few options.
+You can rent out basically anything that people use periodically, but may not want to buy.
+The world is your oyster, but here are a few options to get you thinking.

 Things you can rent out to make money:

 The list goes on.
-If you have a range of tools that you are not using everyday, or even if you are going on holiday and won’t need you toolkit for a while, it’s definitely something to consider.
+If you have a range of tools that you are not using every day, or even if you are going on holiday and won’t need your toolkit for a while, it’s definitely something to consider.

 If you want to start renting to make money, there are a few things you need to consider.
 Let’s break it down step by step.

-Maybe your car is too important to lend out to strangers, and your grandfathers golf clubs are too sentimental.
+Maybe your car is too important to lend out to strangers, and your grandfather’s golf clubs are too sentimental.
 However, there are many other things you can rent out to make money.
-Consider that surfboard in your shed can get to work earning you money on weekends.
-Great! what next?
+Consider that the surfboard in your shed can get to work earning you money on weekends.
+Great!
+What next?

 Decide whether you want to expand